AM Taxi: History

-AM Taxi was originally known as American Taxi but changed AM Taxi because their original name was too similar to the bluegrass group, Great American Taxi.
+AM Taxi was originally known as American Taxi but changed to AM Taxi because their original name was too similar to the bluegrass group, Great American Taxi.
 The band was started in May 2007 by Adam Krier and Jason Schultejann of Lucky Boys Confusion and Chris Smith (Logan Square/15 Minutes Late).
 The trio wrote and recorded their first EP, Runaway Songs.
 Shortly thereafter, John and Luke Schmitt joined the band.

 AM Taxi was signed by Virgin Records in April 2009.
 They produced their first LP, We Don't Stand A Chance, with producer Mike McCarthy in Austin.
 The album was released on June 9, 2010.

+In March 2011 the group split ways with Virgin Records.

+In early April 2011, Johnny Schmitt, AKA Johnny Don't!, parted ways from the band to pursue other musical interests.